Kerala State Electricity Board: Generation

 KSEB Ltd has 31 hydro-electric projects, seven solar projects, two diesel power plants and one wind farm.
 Power generation is also undertaken by Captive Mode Projects, Independent Power Mode Projects & Co-generation mode projects other than KSEBL.
 About 25% of the energy requirement is being met from hydel plants owned and operated by KSEBL.
-As of December 2019, the total installed capacity was 2823.01 MW.
+As of December 2019, the total installed capacity was 2823.01 MW and KSEB commissioned two new hydel projects, adding 100 MW to the state grid in 2024.

 The below list contains power generation projects in Kerala owned by KSEB, Captive Mode Projects, Independent Power Mode Projects and co-generation mode projects.